Denial is not a river in Egypt

 Choice published their annual customer service survey findings and the wooden spoon for customer service goes to (drum roll) Harvey Norman.

-Harvey Norman weren’t alone with major department stores also scoring badly.
+Harvey Norman wasn’t alone with major department stores also scoring badly.
 You can see the full results on the Choice web site.

 I’m not going to dissect the survey results.
 Every organisation of any flavour should understand the importance of a baseline of good service to retaining customers.